In the midst of the global pandemic, financial stress has been at an all-time high.

 72% of employees report being stressed about their finances, impacting their workplace productivity as well as their mental and physical health.

-From rising inflation to sufficient emergency savings to paying off debt, employees are still facing trying times, losing 11.4 hours weekly in productivity because of financial stress.
+From rising inflation to sufficient emergency savings to paying off debt, employees are facing trying times, losing 11.4 hours weekly in productivity because of financial stress.

 How can employees and employers alike reduce the stress surrounding financial well-being?
 Read the eight tips below to learn how to improve your financial health.